South Branch

 the center support.
 I used my wrist-rocket with attached spinning reel and a 9/16” hex nut for a projectile.
 I then attached 200 lb.
 Dacron

-very pleased with the antenna and looked forward to hours of special event operation.
+the antenna and looked forward to hours of special event operation.

 But things went bad.
-First, the refrigerator stopped working and then the trailer battery went dead.
+First, the refrigerator stopped working and then the battery went dead.
 Even with the generator attached to the

-trailer, the water pump and lights wouldn’t work.
+trailer and running, the water pump and lights wouldn’t work.
 In spite of the coincidental timing, it turns out that these problems

 were unrelated.